Close

 Reading time 3 Minutes

-There are a number of good cafés to choose from in Corbridge, including Watling Coffee House, Tea and Tipple and Massey’s Traditional Tea Room.
-Visit Casa Rosso or Il Piccolo for friendly service and reliably good cooking in the evening and enjoy a selection of bistro classics, or try The Dyvels for food and a range of craft ales, or The Angel of Corbridge for great pub grub – and takeaway fish and chips from The AngelFish in their car park.
-The Black Bull is another popular pub here, and for a curry the Corbridge Tandoori in the Market Place and The Valley (south of the river) are both good.
+There are a number of good cafés to choose from in Corbridge, including the perennial favourite the Watling Coffee House, The Corbridge Larder and Massey’s Tea Room.
+For Italian head to Casa Rosso or Il Piccolo, or try The Angel of Corbridge for traditional pub grub, and takeaway fish and chips from The AngelFish in their car park.
+The Black Bull is another popular pub on Middle Street, and for curry, the Corbridge Tandoori in the Market Place and The Valley (south of the river) are both very good.
+Sycamore is a neighbourhood bistro serving brunch, lunch and dinner and Bar 3 is their popular ground floor bar serving great cocktails, whilst The Pele is a unique and intimate bar in the village’s historic 13th century pele tower serving quality craft ales, wines and spirits along with speciality coffees and teas over three floors.

-RE in Corbridge has fantastic, colourful homeware products to browse, while Dyvels, south of the river, offers a great mix of furniture, homeware and lifestyle products.
-Corbridge Garden Room has an eclectic range of gifts, homeware and garden accessories, and Forum Books is well-known for its wide-range of books and its literary events.
-Shorts is popular for men’s fashion, Stobos is an outstanding ‘old-school’ green-grocer and the Corbridge Larder is another for your shortlist.
-It’s also easy to miss Bishop’s Yard, try not to!
-At Jasmine and Lilah you will find a wide-range of furniture, accessories and lighting.
-Katie Kerr caters for lovers of lady’s fashion and Saunders & Pughe are great for bespoke jewellery (and those are just a few suggestions)!
+RE in Corbridge has fantastic, colourful homeware and an ever-changing collection of unusual things you’ll definitely want to take home, while Dyvels offers a great mix of furniture, homeware and lifestyle products.
+Corbridge Garden Room has a range of eclectic gifts, homeware and garden accessories, and in the converted chapel, Forum Books is well-known for its vast range of books and its literary events.
+On Middle Street, Shorts is popular for men’s fashion, and the Corbridge Cookshop is an old favourite for all things kitchen-orientated.
+The Corbridge Larder is definitely worth popping into for delicious local produce and also on Hill Street, Jessie Juniper and Chapter 38 cater for lovers of ladies fashion and Saunders & Pughe is where to go for beautiful designer jewellery.

 Around the corner

-Just north of the village, ibbi, who are renowned for their brightly-coloured homeware and fabrics, are based at Vallum Farm, and it’s here you’ll also find the the Michelin-starred Restaurant Pine.
-If you’re more of a history buff head to Aydon Castle, a 13th-century manor house worth exploring; adventure seekers should try Go Ape just outside Matfen; and food lovers should also note the outstanding Restaurant Hjem further west at Wall, which also has a Michelin star.
+Just north of the village, on the Military Road, ibbi, renowned for their brightly-coloured homeware, furniture and textiles, are based at Vallum Farm, and it’s here you’ll also find the much-lauded Michelin-starred Restaurant Pine, hand-poured Hamish Candles and Hygge at Vallum: four luxury cabins surrounded by rolling Northumberland countryside.
+If you’re more of a history buff head to Aydon Castle, a 13th-century haunted manor house well worth exploring.
+Adventure seekers should try Go Ape just outside Matfen, and food lovers should also note the outstanding Restaurant Hjem further west at Wall, which also has a Michelin star and 11 bedrooms should you wish to stay over.

 This website uses cookies to ensure you get the best experience on our website.